John Irvin: British television

+Hollywood

 In the 1980s, Irvin made The Dogs of War (1980), starring Christopher Walken, which depicted a mercenary team attacking an African country.
 After that, Irvin made the horror film Ghost Story (1981), an adaptation of Peter Straub's novel.
 Irvin's other films from that period include Champions (1984), starring John Hurt and Turtle Diary (1985), a romantic-comedy film based on the novel of the same name that starred Glenda Jackson and Ben Kingsley.
 The story tells of a lonely man and woman from London who help a couple of turtles escape from a zoo.
 Soon afterwards, Irvin made Raw Deal (1986), an action film, starring Arnold Schwarzenegger about an FBI agent who extracts a bloody revenge against a Mafia organisation.
 After that, Irvin's next film was the Vietnam War story Hamburger Hill (1987), about a violent close-quarters battle in which US soldiers attacked a well-fortified North Vietnamese Army position.
 Irvin then directed Next of Kin (1989), an action film starring Patrick Swayze about a police officer who starts a clan feud against a Mafia family to exact revenge for his brother's death.

 In the 1990s, Irvin directed Eminent Domain (1990), starring Donald Sutherland and Anne Archer.
 After that, he made Robin Hood (1991), which starred Patrick Bergin and Uma Thurman.
 Irvin's other films from the 1990s include Freefall (1994), Widows' Peak (1994), A Month by the Lake (1995), Crazy Horse (1996), the acclaimed City of Industry (1997), starring Harvey Keitel and Timothy Hutton, When Trumpets Fade (1998) and Noah's Ark (1999).

+Later work

 In the 2000s, Irvin directed Shiner (2000), which starred Michael Caine.
 The story tells about a boxing promoter searching for his son's killer.
 Irvin then directed The Fourth Angel (2001), an action film starring Jeremy Irons and Forest Whitaker.
-Irvin's other films from the 2000s include The Boys from County Clare (2003), Dot.Kill (2004), The Fine Art of Love: Mine Ha-Ha (2005) and The Moon and the Stars (2007).
+Irvin's other films from the 2000s include The Boys from County Clare (2003), Dot.Kill (2004), The Fine Art of Love (2005) and The Moon and the Stars (2007).
 Irvin released The Garden of Eden (2008), starring Mena Suvari and Jack Huston.

-Irvin appears as himself in the documentary feature The Writer with No Hands (2014), talking about the screenwriter Gary DeVore with whom he worked on The Dogs of War and Raw Deal.
+Irvin appeared as himself in the documentary feature The Writer with No Hands (2014), talking about the screenwriter Gary DeVore with whom he worked on The Dogs of War and Raw Deal.

-Irvin's next film was the biopic Mandela's Gun (2016), relating Nelson Mandela's times as a guerrilla fighter.
+His next film was the biopic Mandela's Gun (2016), relating Nelson Mandela's times as a guerrilla fighter for the ANC.

-Irvin is currently in talks to direct a Falklands War film about the true story of the Battle of Goose Green.
+Death

+Irvin died from complications of cancer at his sister-in-law's home in England, on 11 August 2026, aged 86.